Imagine stepping into a world filled with the finest good quality rugs, where each piece tells its own story, enveloping...

-Oriental area rugs are breathtaking pieces of art, there is only one design for each one of them, some of them are so antique and valuable that the price can go up to 6 figures depending on how well preserved they are.
+Oriental area rugs are breathtaking pieces of art, there is only one design for each one of them, and some of them are so antique and valuable that the price can go up to 6 figures depending on how well preserved they are.
 Wool Persian rugs are the Ying Yang of the middle east, they go from being thrown on the street for “aging” to being one the most valuable extra fine pieces full of culture and beautiful designs placed in your living room.
-Persian rugs can survive anything but yet again they are one of a kind pieces of art.
+Persian rugs can survive anything but yet again they are one-of-a-kindpieces of art.

-As common knowledge, nothing is absolute and perfect in this world and all of us have our own weakness, Oriental rugs have their own too, which is sunlight.
-Even though they are very durable and can go on for generations, it could also be damaged by its worst enemy.
-The first thing you must know about any type of authentic Oriental area rug is that they are made with natural fibers such as wool, silk or cotton.
+As common knowledge, nothing is absolute and perfect in this world and all of us have our own weaknesses, Oriental rugs have their own too, which is sunlight.
+Even though they are very durable and can go on for generations, they could also be damaged by their worst enemy.
+The first thing you must know about any type of authentic Oriental area rug is that they are made with natural fibers such as wool, silk, or cotton.
 Sometimes a rug can have all three types of fiber or just wool as a foundation and pile.
-These type of rugs are handmade with natural oils from seeds and plants which make them more susceptible to sun-fading, especially reddish rugs.
+These types of rugs are handmade with natural oils from seeds and plants which make them more susceptible to sun-fading, especially reddish rugs.

 There are several options for you to protect your rug from ultraviolet light: